Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-03-03** : 🔥 ***New common settings panel*** 🔥 : Adding a Common settings panel to the WebUI control subtab (Global settings tab).
+You can define defaults values for settings shared by sereral modules (like the use of gfpgan or token merging ratio) and push the limits of some others features (maximum batch size or maximum steps).
+Please not that these settings only apply at startup, so you'll have to restart biniou after saving them.

   * 🆕 **2024-03-01** : 🔥 ***New images models*** 🔥 :
     - Adding [dataautogpt3/ProteusV0.4](https://huggingface.co/dataautogpt3/ProteusV0.4) to compatibles modules (Stable Diffusion, img2img, IP-Adapter, ControlNet and Text2Video-Zero).
     - Adding [latent-consistency/lcm-sdxl](https://huggingface.co/latent-consistency/lcm-sdxl) to LCM module.